avishekjana/wp-graphql-site-logo/README.md

 # wp-graphql-site-logo
 This is a Wordpress plugin to add site's logo to GraphQL schema.
+This plugin is dependent on WPGraphQL plugin Install and Activate it first.